SigridM/memorize/README.md

 ## Overview

-Memorize is a Swift-powered card matching game developed as part of Stanford’s iOS course (Assignment 2).
+Memorize is a Swift-powered card matching game developed as part of Stanford’s iOS course.
 The app demonstrates modern iOS development practices including declarative UI with SwiftUI, state management, animations, and accessibility.
 The objective: match pairs of cards by memory in as few moves as possible.

 ---